VFPX/VFPX.github.io/migrating.md

 There are several steps you must perform to migrate a project from CodePlex to GitHub.
 Fortunately, they aren't very complicated.

-## 1. Installing Git
+## 1. Install Git

-If you haven't already, install Git on your system: <a href="https://git-scm.com/download/win" target="_blank">https://git-scm.com/download/win</a>
+If you haven't already, install <a href="https://git-scm.com/download/win" target="_blank">Git</a> on your system.

-You may also wish to install Tortoise Git, which provides a visual interface for Git: <a href="https://tortoisegit.org/" target="_blank">https://tortoisegit.org/</a>
+You may also wish to install <a href="https://tortoisegit.org/" target="_blank">Tortoise Git</a>, which provides a visual interface for Git.

+Another tool you may find useful is the <a href="https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc" target="_blank">OctoTree</a> extension for Chrome, which provides an easy-to-navigate code tree for GitHub repositories.

+## 2. Create a GitHub Account

+If you haven't already, create a GitHub account on the <a href="https://github.com/" target="_blank">GitHub home page</a>.

-## 2. Getting the Source Code
+## 3. Get the Source Code

 If you have the latest version of the source code on your system, use it.
 Otherwise, download the latest release from CodePlex and unzip it into a new folder.

-## 3. Migrating the Wiki Page
+## 4. Migrate the Wiki Page

 * Go to the VFPX home page on CodePlex and sign in.